burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 16. If both operands are signed, then both are cast in the signed type of the higher rank.

-17. Unsigned operand and signed type operand of higher rank $\to$ signed type.
+17. Tricky part.
+Unsigned operand and signed type operand of higher rank $\to$ signed type.

-18. Unsigned operand and lower-ranked signed operand $\to$ unsigned type.
+18. Tricky part.
+Unsigned operand and lower-ranked signed operand $\to$ unsigned type.

 19. If the prototype is controlled by an ellipsis `...`, i.e., the function obtains varying argument numbers, then:
 * The usual unary conversions are performed on the operands.